vinz3872/vuejs-tree/README.md

 #### checkable
 `Boolean` --> `Optional`, `default`: true

-Used to enable or disable the check event.
+Used to enable or disable the node's check event.

 #### selectable
 `Boolean` --> `Optional`, `default`: true

-Used to enable or disable the select event.
+Used to enable or disable the node's select event.

 #### expandable
 `Boolean` --> `Optional`, `default`: true

-Used to enable or disable the expand event.
+Used to enable or disable the node's expand event.

 #### state